Past and Future High-resolution Global Glacier Mass Changes

 • Gravimetry-derived mass balances

-• Snowlines and other observations
+• Snowlines and other relevant observations

-Thus, it will simultaneously exploit the untapped strengths of different types of observational data sets in an optimal manner.
+This approach will simultaneously exploit the untapped strengths of different types of observational data sets in an optimal manner.

 Financiële details & Tijdlijn